This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Why you should do a BSE:

 Breast cancer is the most common type of cancer in women.
 Even if you have mammograms, you may still want to do a BSE regularly.
 If you know how your breasts normally feel and look, it may help you know when to contact your healthcare provider.
 Mammograms can miss some cancers.
-You may find a lump during a BSE that did not show up on your mammogram.
+You may find a lump during a BSE that did not show up on a mammogram.

 When you should do a BSE:

-Mark your calendar to help you remember to do BSE on a regular schedule.
-One easy way to remember to do a BSE is to do the exam on the same day of each month.
 If you have periods, you may want to do your BSE 1 week after your period ends.
 This is the time when your breasts may be the least swollen, lumpy, or tender.
 You can do regular BSEs even if you are breastfeeding or have breast implants.

 - You find any lumps or changes in your breasts.